pivotaltracker/git-commit-ux/README.md

 # Problem

 * Current user experience for presenting git commit data in most software (project management, CI, chat, etc) is rudimentary.
 Most tools present a basic chronological stream of commits, sometimes associated with a story (Tracker).
 However, in git workflows involving multiple branches, different branch types/roles, and rebasing of branches, much potentially valueable information is missing, and other information is incorrect, outdated, or misleading.
-* For example, in Tracker, teams which rebase feature branches almost always end up turning off git commit comments for non-master branches, otherwise the comment spam noise is untenable.
+* For example, in Tracker, teams which rebase feature branches almost always end up turning off [git commit comment integration](https://www.pivotaltracker.com/help/api?version=v5#Tracker_Updates_in_SCM_Post_Commit_Hooks) for non-master branches, otherwise the comment spam noise is untenable.
 This means that the powerful benefit of displaying git commits activity for stories is lost for all non-master branches.

 # Goals